Haubby/John-The-Ripper/index.md

 ```
 zip2john.exe crack/ZipFileName.zip>crack/key.txt
 ```
-* This command creates hashes which helps you crack the lost password and when they are matched, You'll find password hashes in the 'key.txt' file
+* This command creates hashes which helps you crack the lost password and when they are matched, You'll find password hashes in 'key.txt' file

 9. Next, execute the following command
 ```